 User flows and wireframes

-I created user flows and annotated wireframes to capture the application's primary task.
-The following flows detail the sequence required to record a story.
+I started by creating user flows and wireframes to capture the application's primary task of recording a story.

 Recording a story